DavesCodeMusings/CloudPi/docs/deploy-home-automation-stack.md

 # Home Automation
-TODO
+At this point in the project, you've got a Raspberry Pi that can run just about anything that comes as a Docker container.
+Running home automation will expand upon this by deploying several applications in a stack.

+By the end of this step, you will have:
+* Home Assistant to provide a user interface.
+* Mosquitto to enable MQTT integrations with devices.
+* NodeRED to let you build complex custom workflows.
+* ESPHome to manage devices running on an ESP microcontroller-based gateway.
+*

 ## Can I Skip It?
 You don't have to install the home automation stack.
 It's completely optional.
-If you choose to deploy it, you don't have to invest in a bunch of "smart" devices.
+If you choose to deploy it, you don't have to deploy all the applications, nor do you need to invest in a bunch of "smart" devices.
 You can start small with some passive home monitoring and go from there.

 ## Understanding the Components
 The main application in the home automation stack is Home Assistant.
 This is central hub, providing connectivity to various devices and organizing the data into a dashboard view.
 Home assistant can be integrated with a surprising number of devices just over wifi.
 Without a lot of effort, you can probably connect to your television, internet router, video game console, thermostat, mobile phones, etc.